MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-apigateway-aspnet-core/includes/implement-bff.md

-In this exercise, you'll deploy the newly created Web Sales Aggregator BFF to the existing Kubernetes cluster.
+In this exercise, you'll deploy the newly created Web Sales aggregator BFF to the existing Kubernetes cluster.
 You will:

-- Enable the Web Sales Aggregator BFF.
+- Enable the Web Sales aggregator BFF.
 - Configure the BFF.
 - Publish the affected containers to Azure Container Registry.
 - Deploy the affected apps to the cluster.